Menu

 Problem:

 In 1992/1993, the Church of Lady - a National Historic Site - underwent major restoration.
-The work included full repointing of masonry joints and the repair or replacement of a considerable number of crtacked masonry units.
-Unfortunately, the full cause of the cracking and damage to the twin towers' masonry was not fully understood at that time and the problems resturned within a few years.
+The work included full repointing of masonry joints and the repair or replacement of a considerable number of cracked masonry units.
+Unfortunately, the full cause of the cracking and damage to the twin towers' masonry was not fully understood at that time and the problems returned within a few years.

 In 2007, the challenge was how to restore the towers to a durable condition, while preventing the cracks from re-opening once more.